 I am praying that your heart is filled with hope.
 May the grace of the glory strengthen you, especially when you are suffering.
 Amen.

 Fr.
 Maurice Emelu

-[Readings: Dn 7:9-10, 13-14; 2 Pt 1:16-19; Lk:28-36]
+[Readings: Dn 7:9-10, 13-14; 2 Pt 1:16-19; Mt 17:1-9]

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu PhD., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.